codeWhizperer/bytedirectory/readme.md

 # BYTE4DIRECTORY

-**BYTE4DIRECTORY** is a minimal implementation of a function selector for Starknet.
+**BYTE4DIRECTORY** is a minimal implementation of a function selector database for Starknet.
 The project is inspired by the [Ethereum Signature Database](https://www.4byte.directory/).

 ## Installation